 Leftovers

-Leftover Pantry Linguine in Clam Sauce is fantastic reheated as-is the next dayβbut it's SUBLIME in what I like to call a "leftover pasta frittata".
+Leftover Linguine in Clam Sauce is fantastic reheated as-is the next day—but it's SUBLIME when cooked in a frittata.

-When our family goes on vacation, we nearly always choose a condo with a fully stocked kitchen.
+When our family goes on vacation, we nearly always choose a condo with a fully equipped kitchen.

 To me, it's fun to cook meals in the condo and spend the money we save on activities.